JAWorsfold/CV/README.md

 ### Software Engineer | UK Home Office | Croydon/ London
 #### 09/2020 - present

-##### Software Development
+##### Front-end Development
 - tbc

+##### Back-end Development
+- tbc

+##### Data Management
+- tbc

 ___
 ### IT Developer | Mott MacDonald | Croydon
 #### 09/2018 - 09/2020

-##### Recent Achievements:
+##### Corporate Applications Development:
-- Designed and developed an integration program (`Java 8`, `TDD`, `Maven`) to integrate data from our Legacy Enterprise Resource Planning (ERP) to our new Cloud Based ERP system.
-Applying `SOLID principles` the program made use of dependency injection and common `Design Patterns` including Factory, Consumer, and Producer patterns.
+- Designed and developed a program (`Java 8`, `TDD`, `Maven`) to integrate data from our Legacy Enterprise Resource Planning (ERP) to our new Cloud Based ERP system.
+Applying `SOLID principles` the program made use of `Dependency Injection` and common `Design Patterns` including Factory, Consumer, and Producer patterns.
 In the process, creating a bespoke RESTful API library for making requests to the new ERP.
-- Analysed and developed a prototype front-end procurement and purchasing integration between ServiceNow and our ERP.
-Written in `JavaScript`, the integration utilised RESTful APIs, complex workflows, business rules and smtp servers.
+- Analysed and developed a prototype procurement and purchasing integration between ServiceNow and our ERP.
+Written in `JavaScript`, the integration utilised RESTful APIs, complex workflows, business rules and SMTP servers.
-- Led the first in-house release of a new extended version of our ERP system.
-Conducted the merging, deployment and testing (integration, system, helped with regression) of the new code base in our Staging and UAT environments.

-##### Applications Development:
-- Cloud based (`AWS`) back-end development of extensions - in `Java` with `XML` configurations - to our ERP (PaaS).
+- Cloud based back-end development of extensions - in `Java` with `XML` configurations - to our ERP (PaaS).
 Acting as the lead technical expert on extensions, despite only being with the company for a short time.
 Highlighting my ability to grasp new technologies.
 - Designing, developing, and deploying bespoke integrations with our ERP.
 Utilising Java (8 and above) and recent improvements in `Object Oriented` and `Functional` Programming such as: `Streams`, `Lambdas`, and `Monads`.
 - Developing electronic forms in JavaScript, Java, and `PL/SQL` with a focus on UI and UX.

 ##### Software Development Life Cycle:
+- Led the first in-house release of a new extended version of our ERP system.
+Conducted the merging, deployment and testing (integration, system, helped with regression) of the new code base in our Staging and UAT environments.
 - Participated in `Agile` development, mainly `Scrum` with elements of `Kanban`, frequently deputising for the Scrum master during Stand-ups and Sprint Retrospectives.
 - Worked closely with our Operations team to support the business in the day-to-day use of our systems.
 Often taking calls directly with users to gather user stories and provide technical advice.
 - Analysed Product Backlog items in order to effectively estimate – via `planning poker` – the effort/ time to develop.
 In addition to undertaking technical feasibility analysis of more complex items.